BLOOD TEST ISSUES - 3rd September

 The Practice collects information from you following visits to the surgery with regard to the way that you feel that the visit went - in short this is called the "Friends and Family Test" and asks whether, based on your latest visit, you would recommend the surgery to your Friends and Family.
 We collect this information primarily through the SMS texting service, but it can also be fed back at the surgery through the forms and collection boxes held there.
 This information is fed back to NHS England on a monthly basis and we are able to react to emerging trends if and when they are noted.

-For previous data please click HERE which covers all of 2017.
+For the data relating to 2019 please click HERE

-For the running results for 2018 please click HERE
+For the latest information covering 2020 please click HERE

-Training and education of our team is one of the most important elements of our ability to deliver high quality services to you.
-In order to facilitate this, we will close from 1430 on one Tuesday afternoon per month - please click HERE for our 2019 dates.
+Training and education of our team is one of the most important elements of our ability to deliver high quality services to you, and this has never been more important than during the extremely challenging Covid situatio0n that we are working so hard to deal with .
+In order to facilitate this, we will close from 1430 on one Tuesday afternoon per month - please click HERE for our 2021 dates.